A guide to professional indemnity insurance for contractors

 Flag up any concerns

-If you have special requirements, for example highly specialised work, it’s best to raise these early.
-Your insurer will let you know if it fits within your policy or whether you need custom wording.
+If you have special requirements, for example, highly specialised work, it’s best to raise these early.
+Your insurer will let you know whether it fits your policy or if you need custom wording.

 Shop around